ediasv/ediasv/README.md

 I have professional experience in backend and full-stack development, working with SaaS applications, integrations and data-intensive systems.
-I have also worked on research involving digital twins and public transportation simulation.
+I have also worked on research involving digital twins and public transportation simulation at Wilfrid Laurier University.

+Currently, I conduct research at UTFPR at the intersection of **cybersecurity, cryptography and malware taxonomy**.
+I am also expanding my interests toward **mobile app development** and the process of designing and building user-facing software.

-My main interests include **software engineering, backend development, systems programming, cybersecurity and embedded systems**.
+My main interests include **software engineering, backend development, systems programming, cybersecurity and mobile app development**.

 [LinkedIn](https://www.linkedin.com/in/eduardovdias/) ·
 [Email](mailto:eduvidias@gmail.com)